Globe-Trotter

 Globe-Trotter is a British manufacturer of luxury luggage, based in Mayfair, founded in 1897.
+The company operates from a factory in Hertfordshire where it employs 70 employees to make their luggage by hand.

 History

 Globe-Trotter traces its history to 1897 when the Sächsische Kofferfabrik "Stabilist" (Stabilist Saxon Trunk Manufactory) Friedr.
 Jone & Co. was founded in Dresden, Kingdom of Saxony.

 In 1900, the company registered the name "Stabilist" at the Imperial Patent Office, Berlin.
 At this stage, it was using woven mesh plates [Geflechtsplatten] to produce suitcases, travel bags and other cases.
 Many of the contemporary German case-makers also used this material: although it was praised for its lightness, it was neither durable nor hard-wearing.

 In 1901, Globe-Trotter patented the use of Vulcanised Fibreboard in their suitcases, a material consisting of paper, cotton and wood pulp.
 The use of Vulcanised Fibreboard was one of the main characteristics that distinguished Globe-Trotter suitcases in the early days due to the strength and durability of the suitcases despite their light weight.

 In an advert used in their 1912-13 catalogue, the company used an elephant from the renowned Hagenbeck Zoo in Hamburg to test its strength.
 The advert claims that the breaking weight of a Globe-Trotter cabin trunk was eight tons.